 AFOQT Structure: Breaking Down the 12 Subtests

 The AFOQT consists of 12 timed subtests, each measuring different aptitudes.
-Understanding what each subtest assesses helps you focus your preparation efforts effectively.
+Understanding what each subtest assesses helps you focus preparation effectively.

 1. Verbal Analogies (25 questions, 8 minutes)